Crochet Christmas lights

 1.75 mm crochet hook will make a 2.5 cm big crochet Christmas light

-You can make the lights in two different ways.
-Ether continuous rounds or in rows.
+You can make the lights in two different ways: either in continuous rounds or in rows.

 With the continuous rounds it is faster but you do see at the top, where the color changes.
 With making it in rows you finish with the first color invisibly and then attach the second color.